rust-lang/rfcs/text/0000-cargo-project-based-examples.md

 thus a `!Cargo.lock` is not needed in the example project path.
 However it would totally change the way how we write `.gitignore` for Rust, thus this alternative is remained for the Rust authors to judge.

+## `crates.io` enhancements

+It could be suggested that all dependencies used by a crate itself as well as its examples can be displayed in the "Dependent crates" page.
+For convenience, we can add all dependencies for examples into this page as well and mark it "used by example NAME".
+If possible, we could also design a way to filter the dependent crates, like a list or a set of checkboxes.

 # Prior art
 [prior-art]: #prior-art